SwapCT/SwapCT/README.md

 ### With docker

+Given a working docker environment, you build and run a container with

     docker build --tag swapct .
-    docker run -v "$(pwd)/plots:/usr/src/swapct/plots" --rm -it swapct -r 1019 -o 20 -s 30
+    docker run -v "$(pwd)/plots:/usr/src/swapct/plots" --rm -it swapct -r 11 -o 20 -s 5

+The following options are available:
+* r is the ring size used for the input ring signatures.
+This has to be of the form 2^x-5
+* o is the maximum number of outputs.
+It will calculate the times from 1 input and output up to the specified value-
+* s is the number of measurements performed for each setting.

-enjoy your plot in `plots/main.pdf` which will look like
+Enjoy your plot in `plots/main.pdf` which will look like

 ![Example Plot](plots/example.png)